 I’m not saying to avoid the buffets altogether.
 Cruise buffets can be fun!
 But if you want to be sure that only trained staff has touched your food and your plate, eat in the main dining room.
 The food and service are better, and it’s complimentary for breakfast, lunch, and dinner.

-Note: as of Autumn 2021, most cruise lines have (temporarily?) switched to served buffets only.
+Note: as of 2021, most cruise lines have (perhaps temporarily) switched to served buffets only.
 A notable exception is Carnival, which still has self-serve buffets.

 What if you start to feel sick during a cruise?